-College of the Ozarks exists to provide students with more than an academic education.
+College of the Ozarks provides a strong academic education, as well as development of the whole person.
 The five-fold mission serves to emphasize the values the College holds to produce well rounded individuals.
-As a result, the College places a high value on character and developing character within students.
+As a result, the College places a high value on developing strong character within students.